Skyscanner/backpack/CONTRIBUTING.md

 ### Design

-Sketch is the preferred format for non-technical folks.
-We’d appreciate if you could provide an exact match of your component in Sketch format together with folders for each state e.g. disabled, expanded etc.
+Figma is the preferred format for non-technical folks.
+We’d appreciate if you could provide an exact match of your component in Figma format together with folders for each state e.g. disabled, expanded etc.

 ### Tokens